ni/nimble/packages/nimble-blazor/README.md

 This repo contains:
 1. Blazor components and styles matching the NI brand.
 These are published as a Nuget package to be consumed by either Blazor WebAssembly or Blazor Server applications.
-2. Two Blazor demo applications that consume the components: a Blazor WebAssembly application (`NimbleBlazor.Demo.Client`) and a Blazor Server application (`NimbleBlazor.Demo.Server`).
+2. Two Blazor demo applications that consume the components: a Blazor WebAssembly application (`Demo.Client`) and a Blazor Server application (`Demo.Server`).

 ## Getting Started